 This round up is just one in Fatherly’s exhaustive Back To School Product Guide.
 Click here for everything from your kid needs, from winning math to standing at a bus stop on the rain (which is what you used to do, only uphill both ways).

 Try as you might to limit your kids’ screen time — and your own for that matter — the world is driven by gadgets.
-Thankfully, not all of them are rotting society’s brain, and the ones on this list will help you stay organized and fully charged while keeping tabs on your kid and helping them learn.
-There’s also a kid-specific tablet thrown in for good measure, because the last thing you want is for your kid to see their little classmates’ electronic toys and run home and give you the Cartman treatment.
+Thankfully, not all of them are rotting society’s brain, and the back-to-school gear on this list will help you stay organized and fully charged while keeping tabs on your kid and helping them learn.
+There’s also a kids tablet thrown in for good measure, because the last thing you want is for your child to see their little classmates’ electronic toys and run home and give you the Cartman treatment.
 Don’t worry, it’s not a Toshiba HandiBook.